SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/LanguageGuide/Concurrency.md

 The code above creates a new task group, and then creates child tasks of that task group to download each photo is the gallery.
+Each task group downloads a single photograph and then adds it to the photographs being displayed.
 Because there isn't a specific priority passed when calling `addTask(priority:operation:)`, these child tasks tasks get the same priority as the task group.